Where do I start?

 – your financial status and any benefits you may be claiming.

-If you have been in hospital and either you, your family, your carers or the ward staff think you need social care on discharge they may refer you to the discharge team for an assessment.
-The hospital assessment team can be made up of many different professionals.
+If you have been admitted to hospital and either you, your family, your carers or the ward staff think you need care on discharge they may refer you to the discharge team for an assessment.